Factbox - Companies affected by the U.S. government shutdown

-The U.S. moved into the third week of a government shutdown after Republicans and Democrats failed to reach an agreement to pass the federal budget.
+The U.S. moved into the third week of a government shutdown after Republicans and Democrats failed to reach an agreement over the weekend to pass the federal budget.
 The talks are complicated by the Thursday deadline to raise the U.S. debt ceiling.

 Following companies and financial institutions have warned of project delays, employee furloughs and other consequences of a prolonged impasse: